PowerDNS/pdns/pdns/dnsdistdist/docs/reference/selectors.rst

 .. function:: RegexRule(regex)

   Matches the query name against the ``regex`` in Posix Extended Regular Expressions format.
+The match is done in a case-insensitive way.

   .. code-block:: Lua